TK vs. Pre-K:

 What is Transitional Kindergarten (TK)?

 Transitional Kindergarten, or TK, is a public school program in California for children who meet state age eligibility requirements.
-TK follows a public school calendar and is part of the K–12 system.
+It is part of the K–12 system and follows a public school calendar.

-TK programs operate within elementary schools and follow district structures, schedules, and policies.
+TK programs operate within elementary schools and align with district structures, schedules, and policies.

 What are the main differences between TK and Pre-K?

-Both TK and Pre-K can be strong options for families.
-The differences are primarily structural, not philosophical.
+Both TK and Pre-K can be strong options.

 Schedule and Day Length